 The MidWest Homes for Pets dog crate* is a real favorite of mine, and we’ve used them successfully for years with no issues.
 It is easy to set up and comes with roller feet to protect your flooring.
 The plastic tub style base will contain any accidents and is easily washable.

 Depending on the size of your Lab, purchase a 36-inch crate or 42-inch crate with the divider.
 A divider is good for puppies, as you can make the crate space as big or as small as you need to.

 The Casual Home wooden pet crate* doubles up as a side table.
 If you are looking for a crate that will fit with your décor, then this wooden crate is a good solution.
 We recommend the extra-large size to contain an adult Labrador.
 This would not be suited to young Labs that still chew.

 What Size Car Crate for a Labrador?

+Your Lab will need the same sized car crate.
+They should be able to move around in the crate comfortably, without extra space.
 If you plan on having the crate in the trunk of your car, you will likely require an SUV or truck as crates take up a lot of space.